 It didn’t pay well (only $20), but that money made me realize that I could do this.
 I could help our household financially, without having to give up on homeschooling or put the kids in daycare.

-That first gig nearly two years ago was my baby step into the world of freelance writing.
+That first gig back in 2015 was my baby step into the world of freelance writing.
 And the money has been coming in ever since.

 If you’re struggling financially today, I want you to know that I understand!
-I know how it feels to be so broke you can’t just “give up your daily latte” to save money to make a purchase.
+I know how it feels to be so broke you can’t just “give up your daily latte” to save money to make a purchase you want.

 Decide to Act